 If they are reducing labor, that means they are cutting corners.

-- You might get flagged because they added you with a CPN and froze the lines.
+- You may get flagged because they added you with a CPN and froze the lines.

-- You might not get a response to questions, because they can’t afford to answer you.
+- You could not get a response to questions, because they can’t afford to answer you.

-- You might not be doing it legally, because they can’t afford legal advice.
+- It might not be legally done, because they can’t afford legal advice.

 The cheaper the cost, the higher the chance that you’re not going to get results.